Bortezomib and Sorafenib Tosylate in Treating Patients With Newly Diagnosed Acute Myeloid Leukemia

 Arm A (HR patients) and bortezomib IV on days 1, 4, and 8.

-ARM C (patients with HR FLT3/ITD+ disease, cohorts 1 and 2): Patients receive cytarabine IT
+ARM C (patients with HR FLT3/ITD+ disease, cohort 3): Patients receive cytarabine IT on day

 Patients who achieve complete remission (CR) proceed to Intensification I (beginning on day